 Share the value.

-Share all the reasons why you made the investment and feed this down into your team to make sure they are comfortable with a CRM system and can see the value.
+Share all the reasons why you made the investment and feed this down to your team to make sure they are comfortable with a CRM system and can see the value.

 Happy customers mean a steady, reliable revenue stream.
 So keep them smiling and they’ll keep paying.